Rapoport Center Summer Fellowships

 2014 Rapoport Center Fellows: (Top row, L to R): Albert Suarez, David Fisher, Colleen Mulholland, Kyle Shen; (Middle row, L to R): Adelaide Schwartz, Bianca Scott, Veronica Portillo, Christopher Lamoureux; (Bottom row, L to R): Rhiannon Hamam, Leah Glowacki, Amanda Addison

-Fellowships are open to all first and second year students in a JD program at the University of Texas School of Law.
+Fellowships are open to all first and second year students in a JD program at Texas Law.
 Host organizations must be non-profit organizations or governmental or intergovernmental organizations.
 Although the work of the organization need not be exclusively devoted to international human rights, students should indicate in their application how the work they will be doing will relate to or promote international or transnational rights.

 2013 Rapoport Center Fellows (Front row L to R): Kali Cohn, Vanshika Vij, Elizabeth Nguyen, Whitney Drake, and Sophia Golvach (Back row L to R): Burton Dewitt, Catherine Wagner, Dave Mauch, Colleen Mulholland, David Fisher, and Graham Robertson

 Ideally, students should commit to ten 40-hour weeks with their host organization.
 Proposals for split summers will be considered, but proposals for the full summer are preferred.
 Fellowships will not be awarded for any work for which a student is receiving academic credit.
 Summer fellows are awarded a stipend of approximately $4,250 for 400 hours of service.
 Any supplemental funding from the host organization or other sources must be indicated.
 If a student is awarded funding after the submission of the application, the student must inform the committee.